Ronald A. Ochoa: Teaching and training

 He began his academic career as a teaching assistant in entomology at the University of Costa Rica (1979–1983).
 From the late 1980s to early 1990s, he served as an instructor and invited professor in acarology and plant diagnostic methods at the University of Costa Rica and CATIE, and taught specialized courses about plant feeding mites in Central America.

 Ochoa served as a teaching assistant in biology, zoology, and entomology courses at Brigham Young University (1991-1996) and the University of Michigan (1996–1997).
 From 2000 onward, he taught workshops in agricultural acarology and mite taxonomy for universities, governmental institutions, and quarantine officers in the United States, Brazil, Australia, Argentina, Panama, Saint Lucia, Trinidad & Tobago, South Africa, Guatemala, and Peru.
 Ochoa was a regularly invited instructor at the Ohio State University’s Acarology Summer Program (2007–2018) and has continued to do so after the program moved to the University of Arkansas.
 He also has supported as similar program at the University of Florida.

 Ochoa has also mentored high school research students in Maryland and actively participated in virtual acarology seminars during the COVID-19 pandemic through the Acarological Society of Latin America (Sociedad Latinoamericana de Acarologia) reaching hundreds of participants globally.
-His most recent teaching roles include workshops in Brasil, Argentina, Peru, and the U.S. (2023–2024), reflecting his continued commitment to acarological education in agriculture worldwide.
+His most recent teaching roles include workshops in Brazil, Argentina, Peru, and the U.S. (2023–2024), reflecting his continued commitment to acarological education in agriculture worldwide.